suryanshchauhan/CSS-Simple-Portfolio/README.md

 # CSS-Simple-Portfolio
-A Simple Portfolio created using HTML and CSS.
+A simple Portfolio created using HTML and CSS.